pivotal-cf/docs-tiledev/CONTRIBUTING.md

 We follow the conventions on [Conventional Commits](https://www.conventionalcommits.org/) and [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).

-Be sure to include any related GitHub issue references in the commit message.
+Always include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.